Kevin-Stone/resume/resume.md

 **Owner/Consultant, Ponderosa Consulting**,
 Choteau MT, January 2016- Present.
 Solo consulting practice in natural resources communication and project management.
-- Develop successful outreach and engagement campaigns, public events, social media content and campaigns, web and print media, and facilitated collaborative processes.
-Developed a robust outreach and workplanning process for a water conservation nonprofit.
+- Design of successful outreach and engagement campaigns, public events, social media content, web and print media, and facilitated collaborative processes.
+- Developed a robust outreach and workplanning process for a water conservation nonprofit.
 Developed and executed an outreach and educational campaign for Montana's largest water distribution project; events included hundreds of participants.
 - Developed a print and social media campaign for a retailer targeted at agricultural producers.
 - Encourage data driven decision making particularly using remote sensing, GIS, data visualization and cartography.
 Geospatial data management and publication.
 - Perform detailed project management for organizations and government including planning processes and physical built projects.